Symptom

 Learning Security Model

-- Domains and Domain Restrictions
+- Security Domains and Security Domain Restrictions

 - Roles and Permissions